Principia-Turtle/Archive/content/index.md

 Also remember a game should be enjoyed.
 If you enjoy the math behind it like I do, you are in the right place, if you don't, I like exploring, or lore and roleplaying too!

 Want to join the project?
 So far it is only me.
-Contact me in the game: [[Author-Orfeus]]
+Join the discussion here: https://discord.gg/yZaY2NjC

 >I believe information should be always free for everyone, but a lot of my time I have dedicated to building this site.
 If you want to support the project, send me something small via the game mail :)